Interested in a Career as a Military FCC Provider?

 On this page, you can learn more about the benefits of becoming an FCC provider and the requirements you must meet to participate.
 Requirements and support services may vary by Service and installation, so contact your installation’s FCC program for more information.

 Military FCC providers are child care professionals who are certified by their military installation to provide child care in their homes.
 Designed for children up to age 12, FCC offers smaller group settings and more flexible schedules than traditional child care.
 FCC may offer full- or part-day care, care for school age children both during the school year and summer, or 24/7 and extended care.

 What is the FCC Program?

-Each installation or metro area that offers family child care, has an FCC program.
-The FCC program is an essential part of the DoD Child and Youth Program (CYP).
+Each installation or metro area that offers family child care, has an FCC Program.
+The FCC Program is an essential part of the DoD Child and Youth Program (CYP).
 It supports military families by providing high-quality and affordable child care in home-based settings on or near installations in the US and abroad.
-As an FCC provider, you will work with your installation’s FCC program to complete the required training and set up your profile in MCC so families can request care at your home.
-The FCC program also provides ongoing support through home visits, mentoring, and ongoing training opportunities.
+If you are interested in becoming an FCC provider, you will work with your installation’s FCC Program to complete the required steps to become DoD certified.
+Once certified, they will work with you to set up a profile for your business in MCC so families can request care at your home.
+The FCC Program also provides ongoing support through home visits, mentoring, and ongoing training opportunities.